Change: Make it count

-In no way are we suggesting that you shouldn’t be kind.
-What we are asking is that if you really want to help change the lives of people who have a genuine need that you do it in ways other than giving money direct to individuals who beg.
+In no way are we suggesting that people shouldn’t be kind.
+What we are asking is that if you really want to help change the lives of people who have a real need that you do it in ways other than giving money on the street to individuals who beg.

 How can you make a difference